 A sweet beginning, middle, or end to any night out in Lisbon, ginjinha (or ginja for short) is a liqueur made from sour cherries.
 If you just want a quick taste, you can find tourist-geared shops surrounding Praça do Comercio and Rossio, but it’s also served in local bars and cafes all over the city.
 The history of the drink in Lisbon is a bit murky, but it's been around since at least 1840, when the city’s oldest ginjinha bar, A Ginjinha Espinheira, opened.

 Martim Moniz is a great neighborhood to take yourself out on a personal tasting tour, starting with the close-quarters Os Amigos da Severa, where the owner sells ginjinha made from his personal recipe.
-From here, you can make your way towards the Escadinhas de Sao Cristóvão, while popping into any local ginjinha bar that catches your eye.
+From here, you can make your way toward the Escadinhas de Sao Cristóvão, while popping into any local ginjinha bar that catches your eye.
 Once you reach the stairwell, enjoy another taste of ginjinha from Boutique Taberna and drink it out on the steps covered in fado-themed street murals.

 Connect with nature in Cascais and Sintra